A restricted projection problem for fractal sets in $\mathbb{R}^n$: Introduction

 \item For a set $E\subset \R^n$ and $r>0$, we let $r\cdot E$ denote the set $\{r\bfx: \bfx\in E\}$.
 Let $T\subset \R^n$ be a rectangular box, we let $rT$ be the $r$-dilation of $T$ with respect to the center of $T$. \item We make the convention that $k!=\infty$ for every $k\in \Z$, $k<0$.
 Under this convention, the monomial $t^j/k!$ is always constantly zero whenever $k<0.$ \item We use $\bxi, \bfeta$ to denote frequency variables; they are all $n$-tuples of real numbers. \end{enumerate}

 {\bf Acknowledgment.} S. Guo is partly supported by NSF-1800274 and NSF-2044828.
 H. Wang is supported by NSF Grant DMS-2055544.
 The authors would like to thank Terry Harris, Changkeun Oh, Dominique Maldague and Larry Guth for inspiring discussions.
+They would also like to thank the referee for carefully reading the paper, for various suggestions on the exposition of the paper, and for catching several very important typos.